setkeh/BashScripts/README.md

 -------

 All Scripts in this repository are open source
-Please leave any comments links and references attached to the files if you plan to modify them and redistribute them.
+Please leave any comments, Attributes, links and references attached to the files if you plan to modify them and redistribute them.